What is Data Migration?

 Rather than painstakingly building from scratch and fighting drawn-out budget battles in order to purchase costly proprietary software, you can make real progress today with the leading open source data migration solution Talend Open Studio for Data Integration.
 Talend can help you to quickly get the project rolling.

 Talend Open Studio for Data Integration is a fully functional open source application that you can download and use for your data migration project.
-It is packed with productivity-boosting features that help organizations efficiently design and execute data migration projects, including:
+It is packed with productivity-boosting features that help organisations efficiently design and execute data migration projects, including:

 - The largest set of data connectors of any integration software on the market.
 More than 900+ connectors and components allow for easy bridging of data sources and targets of all types.